 The park is so vast that many are just content of photographing it from the air, but I wanted to create a large format image that showed some of the Park’s vast glaciers.
 The scenic Mc Carthy road posed no particular problem for my rental compact car, despite the fact that the car rental companies prohibit driving there.
 I parked at the footbridge at the end of the road, crossed the bridge on foot, then hitched a ride to the impressive abandoned old copper mining town of Kennecott, situated right above the glacier of the same name.
-After visiting the ghost town, I hiked to a campsite a bit further from town to spend the night.
+After visiting the ghost town, I hiked to a campsite 1.4 miles north of town to spend the night.

 View more Wrangell-St. Elias National Park

 View more images taken from Mt Donoho